 The Princeton Writing Program invites applications for Lecturers to teach topic-based, multidisciplinary Writing Seminars to first-year students.
 The Writing Seminars are designed to help students learn how to frame compelling questions and problems, position an argument within an academic debate, substantiate and organize claims, and purposefully integrate a variety of source materials.
-Every first-year student completes a Writing Seminar to fulfill the University writing requirement.
-The transferable skills to which students are introduced in their Writing Seminars serve as a foundation for their ongoing development as critical researchers and writers across the university.
+Every first-year student completes a Writing Seminar to fulfill the University writing requirement, building transferable skills which serve as a foundation for their ongoing development as critical researchers and writers across the University.

-We therefore seek applications from candidates with strong interests in writing pedagogy and from all fields of study in the social sciences, humanities, natural sciences, engineering, and the arts.
+We welcome applications from candidates with strong interests in writing pedagogy and from all fields of study in the social sciences, humanities, natural sciences, engineering, and the arts.
 College-level teaching experience and the Ph.D. are expected.
 The typical teaching load is two Writing Seminars per term.
 Applications for part-time Lecturers may be considered according to the needs of the Program and at the discretion of the Director.
-Lecturers will be responsible for developing syllabi for their seminars in accord with course and assignment guidelines established by the Writing Program.
-As part of this teaching-intensive postdoctoral program, faculty will benefit from regular pedagogy workshops and professional development opportunities.
+As part of this teaching-intensive postdoctoral program, faculty benefit from regular pedagogy workshops and professional development opportunities.
+Lecturers are responsible for developing syllabi for their seminars in accord with course and assignment guidelines established by the Writing Program.

-The initial appointment period will be one academic year, renewable for a total of three academic years.
-Lecturers completing their third year may be considered for a second three-year term appointment.
+The initial appointment is expected to span the period of August 1, 2022 through June 30, 2023, and is renewable twice for a total of three academic years of appointment.
+Lecturers completing their third year may be considered for a second three-year term.
 Appointment and reappointment decisions are made according to the needs of the Program and on the merit of each applicant’s record of teaching, service, and scholarship.
-The salary offered for full-time Lecturers will be a minimum of $69,400.
+The salary offered for full-time Lecturers will be a minimum of $72,000.
 Benefits-eligible full-time positions also include the opportunity to apply for research grants and travel grants.
-We expect that the initial period of appointment will be from August 1, 2021 through June 30, 2022; however, all new faculty must attend full-day workshops May 17 - May 21, 2021, and be accessible by email the month after to develop their Writing Seminars in consultation with Writing Program directors.
-Faculty development meetings are also required throughout the academic year, including four full days of follow-up workshops from August 16 - 19, 2021, and a faculty retreat on August 30.
+All new faculty must attend full-day, in-person workshops May 16 - May 19, 2022, and be accessible by email and Zoom through the month of June to develop their Writing Seminars in consultation with Writing Program directors.
+Faculty development meetings are also required throughout the academic year, including four full days of follow-up workshops from August 22 - 25, 2022, and a faculty retreat on August 31.

 Instructions for Applying